vshulcz/gopass/README.md

 # GoPass Manager

 GoPass Manager is a lightweight, command-line tool for securely managing your passwords.
-This tool allows you to store, retrieve, and manage your passwords with strong encryption, making it easy to keep your sensitive information safe.

 ## Features

 Secure Storage: Passwords are encrypted using AES-256 encryption.
 Command-Line Interface: Manage your passwords directly from the terminal.
-SQLite Database: All passwords are stored in a local SQLite database.
 Master Key: Protects your encrypted data with a master key, which is generated automatically during the first run.

 ## Installation